-Nanotechnology deals with materials, structures or devices, one of whose dimensions are in the 1 to 100 nm length scale.
-These entities have properties (physical, chemical or biological) that are very different from their bulk counterparts, and can be tuned to obtained novel and desired functionalities.
-The goal of this minor is to enhance the background, knowledge and skills in the topical area of nanotechnology.
-The minor covers classes in several fields of science and engineering; encompassing all the departments in the School of Engineering & Applied Science and several in the School of Arts & Sciences.
-It is open to an undergraduate student pursuing an Engineering or Arts & Sciences (chemistry, physics, biology, environmental studies, pre-med) major.
+Nanotechnology deals with materials, structures and devices with dimensions that are in the 1- to 100-nm length scale.
+These entities have properties (physical, chemical and biological) that are very different from their bulk counterparts, and they can be tuned to obtained novel and desired functionalities.
+The goal of this minor is to enhance the student's background, knowledge and skills in the topical area of nanotechnology.
+The minor covers classes in several fields of science and engineering; it encompasses all of the departments in the McKelvey School of Engineering and several in Arts & Sciences.
+It is open to undergraduate students pursuing an engineering degree or a related Arts & Sciences major (e.g., chemistry, physics, biology, environmental studies, pre-med).

 The minor in nanoscale science and engineering involves the following components.
-Starting with courses covering the "Fundamentals," students gain knowledge in "Synthesis & Applications" and "Characterization/Structure and Modeling (CS&M)."
-Two additional requirements are the Cleanroom Lab class entitled Micro-Electro-Mechanical Systems, and the completion of a faculty supervised Independent Study "Project" for at least two semesters.
-The mix of classes should provide the student significant background in nanotechnology, and uses an approach to promote independent thinking by working on a research or educational project.
+Starting with courses covering the fundamentals, students gain knowledge in synthesis and applications as well as characterization, structure and modeling.
+Two additional requirements are the cleanroom lab class (MEMS 5801 Micro-Electro-Mechanical Systems I) and the completion of a faculty-supervised independent study project over the course of at least two semesters.
+The mix of classes should provide the student with a significant background in nanotechnology, and it should promote independent thinking through the student's work on a research or educational project.